See this year’s association trends.

-Want to know what’s on the horizon for association technology in 2020?
+Want to know what’s on the horizon for association technology in 2021?
 You don’t have to look far.
-Read on for four key trends worth noting.
+Read on for trends on

 It’s that time again.
 As we move from one year to the next, it seems like everyone’s talking about trends and making predictions.